susanBuck/notes/05_Laravel/02_App_Setup.md

 	$ git init

 ### Github
-Create a new, public repostiory at Github.
+Create a new, public repository at Github.
 When doing this, do *not* initialize the repository with a `README.md` file, since you'll be working with a repository that has already been initialized.

 Note the SSH URL, for example, `git@github.com:username/foobar.git`

-In your project directory, add a new remote origin, for example:
+In your project directory, add a new remote origin called `github`, for example:

 	$ git remote add github git@github.com:username/foobar.git